-During the trip to Europe, Gibbs’ health was again a concern – tuberculosis was suspected – and he and his sisters moved to the French Riviera, hoping the warm, dry Mediterranean climate would help him.
+In Europe, Gibbs’ health was a concern – tuberculosis was suspected – and he and his sisters moved to the French Riviera, hoping the warm, dry Mediterranean climate would help him.
 Thankfully, after a few months on the Riviera, he was pronounced free of tuberculosis.

 Professorship at Yale

 On his return to New Haven, Gibbs taught French for a time at Yale, and worked privately on some of his engineering ideas.